franzmohr/hpconf/README.md

 Overview
 --------

-Provides a function for the calculation of confidence bands for the Hodrick-Prescott (HP) filter as proposed in Giles (2013).
+Provides a function for the calculation of confidence bands for the Hodrick-Prescott (HP) filter as proposed in [Giles (2013)](https://doi.org/10.1080/13504851.2012.714057).

-*Note that the construction of such confidence bands is only reasonable for stationary times series.*
+*Note that the construction of such confidence bands is recommended only for stationary times series.*

 Installation
 ------------